-I guess I will stick with the island theme here and move south, way south from Maine, down to the British West Indies to the little island of Montserrat.
+I guess I will stick with the island theme here and move south, way south from Maine, down

 I first went to Montserrat probably around 1969 and returned again and again for many years until the trip became too much for Elizabeth.
 It was our favorite island in the Caribbean and the one on which we spent the most time, usually 2 or 3 weeks each June, as soon as school was out, and school used to be out a whole lot earlier back then.
 We were often on the plane by the 10th or 12th of June, and didn’t get home until after the 4th of July.
-We usually spent a week or so on one or two other islands, just to see how they were or to shop, but we always went back to Montserrat for the longest time.
+We usually spent a week or so on one or two other islands, just to see how they were or to shop, but we always went back to Montserrat for the lo

 Did you know that there used to be a very famous (in music circles) sound and recording studio on Montserrat?